-LABEL DESCRIPTION ISP Parameter fo or Internet Access Connection Type Select the PPP over Ethernet option for a dial-up connection.
+LABEL DESCRIPTION ISP Parameter fo ISP Parameter for Internet Access Connection Type Select the PPP over Ethernet option for a dial-up connection.
 Service Name Type the name of your service provider.
 User Name Type the user name given to you by your ISP.
 Password Type the password associated with the user name above.
 Back Click Back to return to the previous screen.
-Next Click Next to continue.
-Exit Click Exit to close the wizard screen without saving.